Our aim is to improve the understanding of disability in the community

 Our solution is founded on the conviction that every young person is special and precious.
 It was inspired by a girl called Alivera who sadly lost her young life to epilepsy.
 We were determined to try to prevent this happening to other children with disability.

 The Alivera Centre provides residential and outreach training and care in support of children with disability.

 Key Performance Indicators

-Rwanda Action supports children with disability.
-We provide training for parents, teachers and carers so that disability will be better understood, and children will be cared for and integrated in their homes, in school and in the community.
+Rwanda Action supports young people with disability.
+We provide training for parents, teachers and carers so that disability will be better understood, and children will be well supported and integrated in their homes, in school and in the community.

-We find that with the right kind of support many children do well in mainstream schooling.
-Indeed, we are working with the primary school adjacent to the Alivera Centre to become a School of Excellence for Special Needs and Inclusive Education and we hope that this will inspire other schools to make better provision for including and caring for children with disability.
+We find that with access to the right kind of support many children do well in mainstream schooling.
+Indeed, we are working with the primary school adjacent to The Alivera Centre to become a School of Excellence for Special Needs and Inclusive Education and we hope that this will inspire other schools to make better provision for including and caring for children with disability.

 We aim to make The Alivera Project so successful that it will become a model for the support of young people with disability in other districts in Rwanda.